L1ngYi/QiMeng-Xpiler--SYCL/artifact.md

 # Transcompiling
 Our transcompilation times range from 1.2 to 7.8 hours.
 To better showcase Falcon’s capabilities, we provide the following examples:

 **A quick start for transcompiling**.
-Take `Batch GEMM` operator from CUDA C to BANG C as an example, you can invoke Falcon like this:
+Take `add` operator from cpu to cuda  as an example, you can invoke Falcon like this:
 ```
-python falcon/mcts/transcompile.py --source cuda --target mlu --file_name benchmark/data/cuda_code_test/bmm_4_128_128_128.cu
+python falcon/mcts/transcompile.py --source cpu --target cuda --file_name benchmark/data/cpp_code_test/add_1_15_64.cpp
 ```
 During execution, you’ll see log messages such as:
 ```
 Step: 12	Action: [8, 7]	Reward: 0.8930	Best Reward: 0.9435	Best action: [7]
 ```
-Once complete, the transcompiled code will be available in the ``cuda_mlu`` directory.
+Once complete, the transcompiled code will be available in the ``cpu_cuda`` directory.
 You can then evaluate its performance by running:
 ```
-python benchmark/perf/perf_mlu.py  --file_name ./cuda_mlu/bmm_4_128_128_128.mlu
+python benchmark/perf/perf_cuda.py  --file_name ./cpu_cuda/add_1_15_64.cpp
 ```
 This will output the performance result, for example:
 ```
 Execution time:  0.0062 ms
 ```
 **Comlplete evaluation**
 For complete evaluation, please run the corresponding scripts.
-For example, to evaluate code from CUDA C to BANG C shown in Figure 7, please use the following commands:
+For example, to evaluate code from cpu to cuda shown in Figure 7, please use the following commands:
 ```
 cd Figure7
 python run.py